 Moses was God’s instrument to bring severe judgement on Egypt.
 As Pharaoh’s heart hardened and he refused to let the Israelites go, Yahweh, the God of Israel, put His sovereignty over Egypt’s deities powerfully on display: in sending the Ten Plagues, Yahweh turned the Nile god into blood, the sun god into darkness, and eventually slayed the first-born, the future Pharaoh (who one day would be worshipped as a god).
 All along, the Israelite slaves were under His protecting hand.

 As Pharaoh’s resistance first broke, the slaves could finally make their way out of Egypt.
-As soon as they had tasted freedom for the first time in their life, their oppressors began to pursue them in an attempt to have them back in bondage.
+As soon as they had tasted freedom for the first time in their life, their oppressors began to pursue them to have them back in bondage.
 Only when the Red Sea had finally separated them, Israel was free at last.

-A people born into sin
+Mankind: A people born into sin

 Jesus – our deliverer

 Just as God remembered his people in Egypt (Exodus 2:24), He had mercy on us, not wanting anyone to perish but have abundant, eternal life.
 When the appointed time came, He sent Jesus, born of a woman, born under the law to redeem us who are under the law (Galatians 4:4).

 Satan’s tight and unrelenting grip also needed to be broken by death, and just as the sea irrevocably separated the Israelites from their former masters, Christ’s death (and our partaking in it) separates us from sin’s rule and Satan’s dominion.
 We have been brought into a new realm, God’s kingdom.
 Egypt is past.
-(Colossians 1:13)

 When God exposed Egypt’s deities, all could see they were no match for him.
 Satan is no match for God either, he is not his equal and he is not his rival.
 As Yahweh showed 3500 years ago in Egypt, on Judgement Day He will show that He is Sovereign over all.
 Sovereign over all kingdoms, all powers, all idols and all forces of darkness.

-Finally, as He judged the nation of ancient Egypt, God will one day judge the world, because of its hardened heart towards God and towards his Son Jesus Christ (Romans 1) and because of their treatment of God’s people Israel (Joel 3:2).
+Finally, as He judged the nation of ancient Egypt, God will one day judge the world: because of its hardened heart towards God and towards his Son Jesus Christ (Romans 1) and because of their treatment of God’s people Israel (Joel 3:2).
 As in ancient Egypt, Israel is still God’s measuring line.

 During this Easter period, take time to reflect on the Exodus story and its significance in your personal walk with the Lord.
 You are free from bondage, separated from sin through Jesus’ death on the cross.
 There is no going back and the arm of your former task master cannot reach you!